top of page

 Date of Death: 2.10.15

 Family: Son of Richard Helen McGee, 118 Gordon Street, Camelon.
 They had two daughters and George was their only son.
 Prior to enlisting as a regular George was employed as a laundryman.
-The battalion went to France to join the BEF on 17 August 1914.
+The George went with the Battalion to France to join the BEF on 17 August 1914.

 The action leading to his death

-On the 2 October the battalion was in the line at Maple Copse.
+On the 2 October the Battalion was in the line at Maple Copse.
 The War Diary records that it was a quiet day and that they worked at repairing the parapet and removing mud from the Communication Trench.
-The Diary record that 1 OR killed (George) and 1 wounded.
-His grave was subsequently lost and he is listed as missing on the Menin Gate.
+The War Diary records that 1 OR killed (George) and 1 wounded.
+His grave was subsequently lost and he is listed as missing on the Menin Gate Memorial.

 Medals Awarded: